Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 Baylor Performance Insights

-- The Bears average 84.7 points per game (14th in college basketball) while giving up 55.3 per contest (40th in college basketball).
-They have a +353 scoring differential overall and outscore opponents by 29.4 points per game.
+- The Bears are outscoring opponents by 29.4 points per game with a +353 scoring differential overall.
+They put up 84.7 points per game (14th in college basketball) and allow 55.3 per contest (40th in college basketball).

+- The Horned Frogs have a +379 scoring differential, topping opponents by 27.1 points per game.
+They're putting up 80.5 points per game, 30th in college basketball, and are allowing 53.4 per outing to rank 20th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.